-4. Stand in the operator's position behind the handle (Figure 35) and spin the handle to the right, simulating a runaway condition.
+- 3. Place the safety stop switch lever in the ON position, restart the engine, and let it idle. - 4.
+Stand behind the handle in the operator's position (Figure 34) and spin the handle to the right, simulating a runaway condition.
 Centrifugal force should throw the safety switch outward to the OFF position, thus shutting off the engine.

-Figure 35.
-Centrifugal Safety Stop Switch Test
+Figure 34.
+Centrifugal Safety Stop Switch Test TO BEGINTROWELING